 Fatigue

-- The radiation’s effect on your body.
+- The radiation’s effects on your body.

-- Traveling to and from your treatments.
+- Traveling to and from your treatment appointments.

-- Not eating enough protein and calories.
+- Not getting enough protein and calories.

 - Having pain or other symptoms.

-- Feeling anxious or depressed.
+- Feeling anxious (nervous) or depressed (unhappy).

 - If you’re working and are feeling well, it’s OK to keep working.
 But working less may help you have more energy.